Invite contributors to invest in your child’s future –– but watch out for taxes and fees.

-You can also direct a gift to any child using the app, with just a phone number.
-Then, to accept a gift, a parent would need to create an account for the child.
+You can also direct a gift to any child using the app with just a phone number.
+Then, to accept a gift, a parent needs to create an account for the child.

 This account is a Uniform Gift Act for Minors Account (UGMA).
-So once the child turns the age of maturity, which is 18 or 21 depending on your state, the assets in the account become the beneficiary’s property.
-Your child can withdraw funds or continue to invest in EarlyBird as an ordinary brokerage account.
+And you’re free to open a UGMA on behalf of any minor; the beneficiary doesn’t need to be your child.
+Once the child turns the age of maturity, which is 18 or 21 depending on your state, the assets in the account become the beneficiary’s property.
+The child can withdraw funds or continue to invest in EarlyBird as an ordinary brokerage account.

 At this point, the child can also roll over assets into an IRA or 401(k) plan.